-History 102
+History 102 3 Cr.

 History of the

-United States

-(3 Lec.)
+United States (3 Lec.)

 Prerequisite: History 101 recommended.

-A survey of the unfolding of United States History from the Reconstruction Era to the present day.
+A survey of the unfolding of United

+States History from the Reconstruction Era to the present day.
 The study includes social, economic and political aspects of American life and follows the development of the United States as a world power.

-History 105

-Western Civilization

-A survey of the background for development of civilization in the West from ancient time through the Enlightenment; the Mediterranean world including Greece and Rome; the Middle Ages and the beginnings of modern history.
+3 Cr.
+History 105 Western Civilization (3 Lec.)
+A survey of the background for development of civilization in the West from ancient time through the Enlightenment; world Mediterranean including the Greece and Rome; the Middle Ages and the beginnings of modern history.
 Particular attention is paid to Renaissance, Reformation, the rise of the national state, the development and the influences of European colonization.